AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

         });
     }

-The code above works whether it is compiled for GPU or CPU.
-We use :cpp:`TilingIfNotGPU()` that returns ``false`` in the case of GPU to turn off tiling so that GPU kernels have more works.
+The code above works whether it is compiled for GPUs or CPUs.
+We use :cpp:`TilingIfNotGPU()` that returns ``false`` in the GPU case to turn off tiling so that GPU kernels have more compute work to do.
 When tiling is off, :cpp:`tilebox()` returns the valid box of the :cpp:`FArrayBox` for that iteration.  :cpp:`MultiFab::fabPtr` function takes :cpp:`MFIter` and returns a managed pointer that is subsequently